 If you are considering filing for custody or if you have received custody papers from your former partner or spouse, it is imperative you seek legal counsel to ensure that your rights are protected and your unique case is presented to the court with an eye towards the above enumerated factors.

 If you need to file documents related to child custody, you should speak with an experienced West Chester child custody attorney.
-At the Law Office of Julie M. Potts, LLC., Julie Potts is prepared to help you seek a child custody to protect your family member.
+At Potts, Shoemaker, and Grossman, LLC, our attorneys are prepared to help you seek child custody in PA to protect your family member.
 To schedule a confidential consultation, contact us at (610) 840-2626.